eclipse-epsilon/epsilon-website/mkdocs/docs/doc/articles/release-tasks/index.md

 mvn -f pom-plain.xml versions:set -DnewVersion=X.Y.Z-SNAPSHOT
 ```

 You may also need to manually bump up the version of the `releng/org.eclipse.epsilon.target` project.
 Specifically, the `META-INF/MANIFEST.MF`, but it's also worth checking the `pom.xml` to make sure they're consistent with each other.
-Also, in the root `pom.xml` in the repository, there is a property called `epsilon.version`.
 Also check `org.eclipse.epsilon.test/META-INF/MANIFEST.MF`.
 The build will fail if anything is inconsistent.

 ### Announce release on forum